Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 There’s another way to take advantage of student loan forgiveness for engineers.
 If you work full-time for a government agency, non-profit, or certain other employers that serve the public interest, your federal loans might qualify for Public Service Loan Forgiveness.
 Those organizations include the military, as well as public safety, emergency management, and public health groups.

-Under this program, if you make qualifying payments for 120 months (a total of 10 years), the balance on your loans can be eligible for forgiveness.
+Under this program, once you make 120 qualifying payments (the equivalent of 10 years), the balance on your loans can be eligible for forgiveness.
 Make sure to submit an Employment Certification form annually or when you switch jobs.
 Note that only Direct Loans qualify for the program.

 If you have older loans, you may be able to make them eligible by consolidating them through a Direct Consolidation Loan.
-You need to be enrolled in an income based repayment plan if you want to apply for Public Service Loan Forgiveness.
+You need to be enrolled in an income-driven repayment plan if you want to apply for Public Service Loan Forgiveness.

 State Loan Assistance Programs for Engineers